jemehgoh/EE2026_enhancement/README.md

 * A "hot-and-cold" system that shows the proximity of the cursor to a difference (in easy mode)
 * A difference counter, implemented on the development board's 7-segment display

-Details on the implementation of the game can be found in the [project report]()
+Details on the implementation of the game can be found in the [project report](project_report.pdf).

 ### Required hardware